roytang/roytang/README.md

 Latest notes:

 - [Nov.
 7, 2024, 11:39 a.m. ](https://roytang.net/2024/11/113439590452068091/): How does the bluesky bridge work?
 If i have a friend on bsky does he need to do anything for me to follow him
 - [Nov.
+6, 2024, 11:06 p.m.
+Popquiz Trivia Night: Magical World of Disney](https://roytang.net/2024/11/popquiz-disney/): Attendance: Me, Cole, Jaime, Faith, Chery We attended a Disney-themed PopQuiz at the Vault this Wednesday.
+This is the last quiz night I can attend for the year.
+The venue was packed; Disney always draws huge crowds.
+Rounds were: Heroes - 6pts (x2 for power-up) Sidekicks - 8pts Soundtracks - 6pts Villains - 7pts Locations - 15pts (with wager) Disney Songs / Lyrics - 17pts (out of 20) (Hail Mary) Questions about upcoming films Moana 2 and Mufasa - 5pts We were behind the eventual winning team and sadly only finished in 4th place.
+Event Page
+- [Nov.
 6, 2024, 5:13 p.m. ](https://roytang.net/2024/11/113435242230552184/): Truly an accursed timeline
 - [Nov.
 2, 2024, 12:28 p.m. ](https://roytang.net/2024/11/113411469089541860/): @incrediblemelk looks like duckduckgo still works?
 - [Oct.
 31, 2024, 7:12 a.m. ](https://roytang.net/2024/10/113398901994949365/): Annual #Marvelsnap recap!
-- [Oct.
-30, 2024, 11:55 p.m.
-Popquiz Trivia Night: Sexy Halloween](https://roytang.net/2024/10/popquiz-halloween/): Attendance: Me, Cole, Liz+2 It&#x27;s been a couple of months, but we managed to attend another quiz night at the end of October.
-This one was themed around occupations that were often used as sexy halloween costumes.
-We had no expectations for this one; I just missed going out for quiz nights honestly.
-Rounds were: Teachers and Librarians - 8pts Construction Workers/Engineers - 5pts Priests and Nuns - 2pts Doctors and Nurses - 9pts Police/Military - 6pts (x2 for joker) Maids/Butlers and Servers - 5pts (Hail Mary) Identify the punny costumes - 3pts (Tie breaker: Did not affect us) Village

 [View all notes](https://roytang.net/notes)